Eng-mohamedayman-cyber/Writeups/Linux Privilege Escalation Room at THM/Network_File_Sharing.md

 # 🔐 Privilege Escalation: Network File Sharing (NFS)

-Privilege escalation vectors are not confined to internal access.
-Shared folders and remote management interfaces such as SSH and Telnet can also help you gain root access on the target system.
-Some cases will also require using both vectors, e.g. finding a root SSH private key on the target system and connecting via SSH with root privileges instead of trying to increase your current user’s privilege level.
+Privilege escalation vectors are not limited to local access.
+Shared folders and remote services such as SSH, Telnet, and NFS can also lead to root access on the target system.

+In some scenarios, combining multiple techniques may be required.
+For example, discovering a root SSH private key on the target machine and using it to log in via SSH instead of escalating the current user's privileges.

+In this case, we will abuse a misconfigured NFS share with the `no_root_squash` option enabled.

 ---

-to this file in victim machine use :
+## 🔍 Checking NFS Shares on the Victim Machine

+On the target machine, check exported NFS shares using:

 ```bash
 cat /etc/exports
 ```